mehedihasanhasib/jobentry-laravel/README.md

 # JobSite

-JobSite is a job portal platform, built using Laravel, MySql, Jquery, Bootstrap.
+This project is a job portal website.
+Built using Laravel, MySql, Jquery, Bootstrap.

 ## Features